WCPFC Harvest Strategy

 The NC9 determined that it was best to delay discussions on the framework until the completion of the 2014 North Pacific albacore stock assessment.
 In July 2014, the International Scientific Committee for Tuna and Tuna-like Species in the North Pacific Ocean (ISC) concluded that the North Pacific albacore stock is “healthy and that current productivity is sufficient to sustain recent exploitation levels, assuming average historical recruitment in both the short and long term”.
 The ISC also provided further advice regarding candidate limit and target reference points.

 Based on the advice from the ISC, the NC10 in 2014 recommended, and the 11th regular session of the Commission (WCPFC11) adopted a Precautionary Management Framework for North Pacific Albacore.
-In December 2017, the Commission (WCPFC14) adopted an Interim Harvest Strategy for North Pacific Albacore Fishery (HS-2017-01) as recommended by the NC13, which replaced the Precautionary Management Framework for North Pacific Albacore, and the contents are listed below.
+In December 2017, the Commission (WCPFC14) adopted an Interim Harvest Strategy for North Pacific Albacore Fishery (HS-2017-01) as recommended by the NC13, which replaced the Precautionary Management Framework for North Pacific Albacore.
+After five years, the Commission adopted an updated harvest strategy HS 2022-01 and recently adopted HS 2023-01 (Harvest Strategy for North Pacific Albacore Fishery) in December 2023.
+Refer to the latest version for the detailed elements of harvest strategy for this fishery.

 Pacific Bluefin Tuna